The best tips for your first backpacking trip

 Do's and Don'ts: Rules of Conduct in the Host Country

 You should always promote environmental awareness and take care not to leave any waste or unnecessarily burden natural resources.
-Many travel destinations are sensitive ecosystems, and your responsible behavior helps protect and preserve them for future generations.
+Many Travel destinations are sensitive ecosystems, and your responsible behavior helps protect and preserve them for future generations.
 Avoid plastic, use reusable water bottles, and bring your own trash bag to dispose of waste properly.
 In some regions, mindful water use is essential, so be cautious in consumption.

 Even if you want to move freely, it is advisable to always follow the safety instructions and recommendations of local authorities.
 Sometimes there are specific areas that should be avoided for safety reasons or due to natural hazards.
 Follow these instructions strictly to avoid unpleasant or dangerous situations.
 Try to use well-lit and busy streets, and avoid traveling to less touristy areas at night.
 Your safety should always take priority.